-Voters are registered to vote at a

-designated polling station, closest to their place of residence.
+Voters are registered to vote at a designated polling station, closest to their place of residence.
 If voters change their residence and their new address corresponds to a different polling station (even if it is within the same constituency), the voter then needs to re-register.

-Once registered, the applicant will be provided with an electoral card.
-The electoral cards, issued by the VEO, are blue for rural areas and red for urban areas, in the form of a paper booklet.
-The electoral card has an ID number which is a row and sheet number.
-In order to vote, the voter needs to present the electoral card at the allocated polling station, with no exceptions allowed.
+Once registered, the applicant will be provided with a national ID card.
+Electoral cards are no longer issued.
+In order to vote, the voter needs to present the national ID card (or the old electoral card during the transitional phase) illustrating the allocated polling station, with no exceptions allowed.

-Voters who have misplaced their cards will be able to have them replaced ("duplicates"), for a 200 vatu fee, according to established schedules set by the registration officers.
+Voters who have misplaced their electoral cards will not be issued a new card but instead be issued a national ID based on birth registration.
 At headquarters, issuing of replacements ("duplicates") is a continuous process, but it stops two weeks before polling day.